mcmenaminadrian/linux/Documentation/filesystems/vmufat.rst

 It is not recommended for general use, but does not require a Dreamcast.

-All the physical VMU devices that were made were of the same size 256 blocks of 512 octets - 128KB in total.
-But the specification supports a wider range of sizes and the filesystem in the Linux kernel is capable of handling volumes of a size between 4 blocks and 65536 blocks.
+All the physical VMU devices that were made were of the same size - 256 blocks of 512 octets (8 bit bytes) - 128KB in total.
+But the specification supports a wider range of sizes and the filesystem in the Linux kernel is capable of handling volumes of a size between 256 blocks and 65536 blocks.

 The standard 256 block VMU is described below:

 ========    =======
 BLOCK NO    CONTENT
 ========    =======
   0 - 199   Space used by Dreamcast to save files
-200 - 240   Space which can be used but which the Dreamcast ignores 241 - 253   Directory (can hold 208 file records)
+200 - 240   Space used by the Dreamcast system
+241 - 253   Directory (can hold 208 file records)
 254         File Allocation Table (FAT)
 255         Root Block
 ========    =======

 The standard VMU filesystem has 241 blocks which can be used for file storage but a Dreamcast will only use 200 of these.
-The Linux kernel driver prefers to use blocks 0 - 199 when allocating blocks to files, but will use blocks 200 - 240 if lower numbered blocks are not available.
+The other 41 are for Dreamcast system use, though the filesystem can access them if set up as a general file store.
+If a device is formatted as strictly compatible with the Dreamcast those blocks will not be accessible.
+Most use cases will want that strict comaptibility.

 An executible file (generally a game written in the native machine code of the VMU's microcontroller) must begin at block 0 and be stored linearly in the volume.
+The filesystem driver seeks to match that policy but it is not absolutely constrained by it.

 =========
 DIRECTORY